rajatvd/pytorch-utils/README.md

 ## RNN modules
 Currently contains:

 * __WrappedLSTM__ :  a pytorch nn Module which wraps an input and output module around an lstm.
 The whole module now works solely with packed sequences, and padding is not required.
-(DEPRACTED in favor of WrappedRNN)
+(DEPRACATED in favor of WrappedRNN)
 * __WrappedRNN__ : a module which wraps an input and output module around a general RNNBase instance.

 ## Train utils